syncfusion-content/xamarin-docs/Xamarin/DatePicker/Date-Restriction.md

 ---
 layout: post
-title: Date restriction of Syncfusion DatePicker control for Xamarin.Forms
+title: Date Restriction in Xamarin DatePicker control | Syncfusion
-description: This section explains the way to give the minimum and maximum date range to the SfDatePicker control.
+description: Learn here all about Date Restriction support in Syncfusion Xamarin DatePicker (SfDatePicker) control and more.
 platform: Xamarin
 control: SfdatePicker
 documentation: ug
 ---

-# Date Restriction
+# Date Restriction in Xamarin DatePicker (SfDatePicker)

 DatePicker provides an option to select a date value within a specified range by using the MinimumDate and MaximumDate properties.
 Always the MinimumDate value has to be lesser than the MaximumDate value.